Snippets-CI/snippets/Documentation/CloudComputingCourse/aws.md

 High availability (using Spot and On-Demand instances)

-Needs IAM permissions to load from ecr:
+Needs IAM permissions to load from ecr, error warnings give no info whatsoever if permissions are missing:

 ```json
 {